ldpercy/ldpercy-portfolio/van Eyk Research/readme.md

 For the charts viewed on the website I added a simple zooming animation using SMIL and EcmaScript.

-There are working examples of the animated charts in the `shares` folder, however GitHub's CSP header currently prevents the scripts from running (until I find a workaraound):
+There are working examples of the animated charts in the `shares` folder, however GitHub's CSP header currently prevents the scripts from running (until I find a workaround):

 	content-security-policy: default-src 'none'; style-src 'unsafe-inline'; sandbox